Lake Balkhash: Relief

 The lake includes several small basins.
 In the western part, are two depressions 7–11 meters deep.
 One extends from the western coast (near Tasaral Island) to Cape Korzhyntubek, whereas the second lies south from the Gulf Bertys, which is the deepest part of the "half".
-The average depth of the eastern basin is 16 m and has the maximum depth (of 26 m).
+The average depth of the eastern basin is 16 m and the maximum depth is 26 m.